 Marilyn Monroe Net Worth Income Profile and Salary.
-In any case, the joviality and the unbridled and unconcerned living that he had often represented in the cinema and outside of it correspond very little to the true profile of his life, marked by the contradictions and complexes of an unhappy childhood and youth, Followed after an overwhelming success that he could not cope with, even when he believed he found, along with personalities like Arthur Miller, the stability and security he pursued throughout his life.Marilyn Monroe, of real name Norma Jean Baker (or Norma Jean Mortenson, last name of its stepdad), was born the 1 of June of 1926 in Los Angeles, in the American state of California.
-Daughter of Gladys Baker, who never communicated to him the identity of his father, his early childhood was very hard.
+In any case, the joviality and the unbridled and unconcerned living that she had often represented in the cinema and outside of it correspond very little to the true profile of her life, marked by the contradictions and complexes of an unhappy childhood and youth, Followed after an overwhelming success that she could not cope with, even when she believed she found, along with personalities like Arthur Miller, the stability and security she pursued throughout her life.Marilyn Monroe, of real name Norma Jean Baker (or Norma Jean Mortenson, last name of its stepdad), was born the 1 of June of 1926 in Los Angeles, in the American state of California.
+Daughter of Gladys Baker, who never communicated to him the identity of her father, her early childhood was very hard.

-His mother left it in the hands of a friendly marriage until he turned seven; Then he took her to live with him.
+His mother left it in the hands of a friendly marriage until she turned seven; Then she took her to live with him.
 But a year later Gladys was admitted to a psychiatric sanatorium where she was diagnosed with paranoid schizophrenia, a condition Marilyn later believed she had inherited, especially when she was hospitalized for frequent depressions.
 Her childhood and adolescence passed between an orphanage (where she entered at the age of nine and worked as a kitchen assistant), the house of her grandparents and those of several families who adopted her.
-In one of these shelters he allegedly suffered sexual abuse by the head of the family when he was eight years old.
+In one of these shelters she allegedly suffered sexual abuse by the head of the family when she was eight years old.

 That same year of 1946 a fashion photographer discovered it and convinced her to become a model.
 Thus, the still called Norma Jean began its race like model under the tutelage of the agent Emmeline Snively, that suggested to him to change the color of its hair, that was brown of birth, by the characteristic blonde platinum.
 During this time, Norma Jean made an endless number of advertising campaigns, being very remembered the ones that made to announce bathing suits.
 At the same time, her restless and eager nature, always acquiring new knowledge, led her to take drama classes at Hollywood’s Actor’s Lab and attend literature courses at the University of Los Angeles (UCLA).